-The LCFS Data Management System refers to all the online systems responsible for LCFS data management and program implementation.
+The LCFS Data Management System refers to allis the online systems responsible for system designated by CARB into which LCFS data management and participants submit LCFS program implementationinformation or manage credits.

-The LCFS Data Management System comprises two interactive and secured web-based systems: Alternative Fuel Portal and LCFS Reporting Tool and Credit Bank and Transfer System.
+The LCFS Data Management System comprises two interactive and secured web-based systems includes the: Alternative Fuel Portal-and, LCFS Reporting Tool and Credit Bank and Transfer System, and the LRT-CBTS for verification.